hockeygoalie35/Nicotine-NoVNC-RPi/README.md

 If for whatever reason the script doesn't fix it, you can go to: data/.config/nicotine/ and edit config, setting: header_bar = False

+## Building from Dockerfile (For devs)
+Use the following commands to build it from the Dockerfiles

+32-bit:
+`docker build --platform linux/arm/v7 -t hockeygoalie35/nicotine-novnc-rpi:armv7 . -f ./Dockerfile-armv7`

+64-Bit:
+`docker build --platform linux/arm64 -t hockeygoalie35/nicotine-novnc-rpi:arm64 . -f ./Dockerfile-arm64`